Documentation Search Help

 Scoring

-The score (also known as relevance) of a document is calculated by the BM25 algorithm, along with other factors such as boosts.
-You don’t need to worry too much about the details of how BM25 works; to summarize, the more a search term occurs in a single document, the more that term will increase that document’s score, but the more a search term occurs in the overall collection of documents, the less that term will increase a document’s score.
+In simple terms: the more a search term occurs in a single document, the more that term will increase that document’s score.
+However, the more a search term occurs across all documents, the less that term will increase any document’s score.